jonas-45/Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- [ ] Add book edit functionality
-- [ ] Allows users to edit and delete books
+- [ ] Add and display comments for each book item

 <p align="right">(<a href="#readme-top">back to top</a>)</p>